gundersenerik/Codex-Nova/README.md

 # Naming Standards Hub - Frontend Edition

 A **frontend-only** version of the Naming Standards Hub that runs entirely in the browser using SQLite (via SQL.js) for data storage.
 Perfect for static hosting and offline usage.
+Future versions may include a backend

 ## 🚀 **Quick Start**